arca-inc/ReinforcelandPlugin/README.md

 ReinforceLandPlugin introduces the following command:

 - `/reinforce`: Toggles reinforce mode for the player.
 While in this mode, players can reinforce blocks and see block health.
 Use the command again to disable this mode.
+- `/reinforce trust <username>`: Trust a player.
+This command allows you to give another player permission to reinforce blocks on your land.
+- `/reinforce trustlist`: View your trusted players.
+Use this command to see a list of players you've granted trust permissions to.
+- `/reinforce untrust <username>`: Untrust a player.
+This command revokes a player's permission to reinforce blocks on your land.
+- `/reinforce help`: Display the help message.
+This command shows a list of available commands and their descriptions.
+- `/reinforce config`: Open GUI to control all configurations.
+This command opens a graphical user interface to configure plugin settings.

+**Note**: Replace `<username>` with the actual username of the player you want to trust or untrust.

 ## Usage